Techtonica/curriculum/reading-and-writing-documentation/documentation.md

 - **"I'll just add comments to as much of my code as possible so there will be no confusion later."** This is actually not a good practice.
 Your variable names and function names should be so descriptive that comments would be redundant.
 Use comments only to explain things that are not easily apparent by reading the code.

-### Demonstration

-Via instructor-led Group Practice.

-### Group Practice

-Look at [this JavaScript code snippet](https://repl.it/repls/MelodicSilkyQueenbee) together and talk through it line-by-line.
-Change some of the variable names and function names to make them more descriptive.
-Add/remove comments where appropriate.

 ### Independent Practice